cvanderaa/2025_eurobioc_workshop_proteomics/README.md

 * Familiarity with MS-based proteomics data analysis
 * Familiarity with statistical analysis (t-tests, design of experiment)

-If you don't have at least two out of four prerequisites, you are still welcome to follow the workshop, but do not try to run the analysis yourself during the lecture.
+If you don't have at least two out of the four prerequisites, you are still welcome to follow the workshop, but we advise to not try to run the analysis yourself during the lecture.
 You should rather focus on the explanations.

 Relevant background reading for the workshop: